TrialPath

 Eligibility criteria

-Inclusion Criteria: * Meets diagnostic criteria for primary progressive aphasia (PPA) * Meets diagnostic criteria for logopenic variant PPA * Score of 20 or higher on the Mini-Mental State Examination * Adequate hearing and vision (with hearing or vision aids, if needed) * Has a study partner that can co-enroll in the study and attend pre-treatment training as well as continue to be present for teleconference meetings, as needed * Able and willing to undergo MRI brain scan * Access to high speed internet and basic experience using a computer and the internet * Individuals should be fluent speakers of English Exclusion Criteria: * Speech and language deficits better accounted for by another neurological disorder * Does not meet diagnostic criteria for logopenic variant PPA * Score of less than 20 on the Mini-Mental State Examination * Does not have a study partner who can co-enroll in the study * Contraindications for tDCS or MRI scan (History of seizures, head injury, craniotomy, skull surgery or fracture; History of severe or frequent migraines; Metallic implant in head or any metal in head; Pacemaker or cardioverter-defibrillator or any other stimulator; Chronic skin problems; Pregnancy) * History of stroke, epilepsy, or significant brain injury
+Inclusion Criteria: * Meets diagnostic criteria for primary progressive aphasia (PPA) * Meets diagnostic criteria for logopenic variant PPA * Attains score of 20 or higher on the Mini-Mental State Examination * Has adequate hearing and vision (with hearing or vision aids, if needed) * Is able to travel to research site and undergo MRI brain scan * Has access to high speed internet and basic experience using a computer and the internet * Is a fluent speaker of English * Has a study partner who can co-enroll in the study, attend pre-treatment training at the research site, and be present for teleconference meetings, as needed Exclusion Criteria: * Speech and language deficits better accounted for by another neurological disorder * Does not meet diagnostic criteria for logopenic variant PPA * Scores less than 20 on the Mini-Mental State Examination * Does not have a study partner who can co-enroll in the study * Has contraindications for tDCS or MRI scan (History of seizures, head injury, craniotomy, skull surgery or fracture; History of severe or frequent migraines; Metallic implant in head or any metal in head; Pacemaker or cardioverter-defibrillator or any other stimulator; Chronic skin problems; Pregnancy) * Has a history of stroke, epilepsy, or significant brain injury

 Study design